RobJohnstone/escape/README.md

 How to play:

 To be honest it's not really playable at the moment.
-If you really want to check it out the clone the repo and use your browser (Chrome only at the moment, but will be cross-browser in due course) to view the index.html file.
+If you really want to check it out then clone the repo and use your browser (Chrome only at the moment, but will be cross-browser in due course) to view the index.html file.
 But seriously, this is not yet a game.
 What might be more interesting is to look at the source and to compare with your own approaches in creating HTML5 games.

 Technology: